 What is your rationale for attending 121 Mining Investment?

-The main aim of attending 121 is to broaden market awareness of the Company and continue to grow its institutional investor base in capital markets outside of Australia.
-Oklo’s 2019 drilling program is underway and fully funded from its cash reserves AUD 13.5 million as the Company continues to build momentum towards outlining a resource of sufficient scale to meet the Company’s objective of becoming a near term gold producer.
+The main aim of attending 121 is to broaden market awareness of the Company and therefore its institutional investor base in capital markets outside of Australia.
+Oklo’s current resource definition drilling program in west Mali is fully funded from cash reserves of circa A$8.5 million.
+The Company expects to release its maiden Mineral Resource estimate early in Q2 2020.

 What recent news would you like to highlight to investors attending?